- More than a million people are enrolled in Medicare in Minnesota.

 Private Medicare Advantage plans are an alternative to Original Medicare (Part A, hospital coverage, and Part B, outpatient/medical coverage).
 Medicare Advantage plans include all of the covered benefits of Original Medicare (although there can be significant difference in the out-of-pocket costs), and most plans also include Medicare Part D prescription drug coverage as well as extras like dental and vision coverage, a nurse hotline service, and gym memberships.

-Minnesota’s private plan enrollment used to be even higher, accounting for well over half of Minnesota’s Medicare beneficiaries, but as described below, many Minnesotans had to switch away from private Medicare Cost plans at the end of 2018, and two-thirds of all Medicare Cost plan enrollees were in Minnesota as of 2018.
+Private plan enrollment already accounted for well over half of Minnesota’s Medicare beneficiaries several years ago, but it dropped in 2019 and has climbed again since then in line with Medicare Advantage growth nationwide.
+As described below, many Minnesotans had to switch away from private Medicare Cost plans at the end of 2018, and two-thirds of all Medicare Cost plan enrollees were in Minnesota as of 2018.
 A significant number of them opted to enroll in Original Medicare when their Cost plans went away, as evidenced by the declining proportion of Minnesota Medicare beneficiaries with private coverage.
-But the percentage of Minnesota Medicare beneficiaries with private coverage has been climbing again in 2019 and 2020.
+But the percentage of Minnesota Medicare beneficiaries with private coverage has been climbing again since then, with well over half of the state’s beneficiaries enrolled in private plans by 2022.

-Minnesota was the first to participate in a demonstration program to pilot Medicare Cost plans in the 1970s, and the plans have remained popular over the decades.
-They didn’t catch on in many other states, however, and Medicare + Choice came on the national scene in the 1990s, replaced by Medicare Advantage in 2003 (there are still Medicare Cost plans available in 2020 in Colorado, Iowa, Illinois, Maryland, Minnesota, Nebraska, North Dakota, South Dakota, Texas, Virginia, and Wisconsin).
+Minnesota was the first to participate in a demonstration program to pilot Medicare Cost plans in the 1970s, and the plans remained popular over the decades.
+They didn’t catch on in many other states, however, and Medicare + Choice came on the national scene in the 1990s, replaced by Medicare Advantage in 2003 (as of 2019, there were still Medicare Cost plans available in Colorado, Iowa, Illinois, Maryland, Minnesota, North Dakota, South Dakota, Virginia, and Wisconsin).

 Medicare Cost enrollees in Minnesota